learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 - Need the Sinatra gem for your project?
 Add `gem 'sinatra'`to your Gemfile.
 - Need the Sinatra gem, but at version 1.4.5?
 Add `gem 'sinatra', '1.4.5'` to your Gemfile.
 - Need the Sinatra gem at a version higher than 1.4, but less than 1.5?
 Add `gem 'sinatra', '~> 1.4.0'`
+- Need to use the `sinatra` command that came with that gem you just installed?
+Run it _via_ Bundler with `bundle exec sinatra`.

 [Read more here](http://bundler.io/gemfile.html)